shakes76/PatternAnalysis-2023/recognition/JunHyukKim_DEMO3/readme.md

 The opitmizer used is ADAM and the loss function used is Dice loss function.
 The schaduler was used to reduce the learning rate at the end fo the function.
 The training accuracy and saved predictions are from validation imagesets.
+GradScaler is used to make the training faster.

 ## 5. Algorithm/ImprovedUnet
 This program uses improved Unet to segment the differnt types of skin conditions such as melanoma.